-Social Security Scotland and Capita use this information to assess your suitability to work with Social Security Scotland in the role(s) you apply for as well as administrative and management purposes in connection with providing work seeking services.
+Social Security Scotland and Capita use this information to process your application for potential employment in Social Security Scotland, as well as administrative and management purposes in connection with recruitment processes.

 Social Security Scotland and Capita will also ask you to provide the following information, which includes special category data:

 - Health conditions/disability

 This information will be anonymised and analysed to enable Social Security Scotland to monitor diversity of applicants and ensure we are being reflective of Scotland and the population we serve in our recruitment.
 This information will not be linked to your application.